 Lock screen notifications or lock screen widgets can also help save battery life.
 This is because you can see your notifications at a glance without having to turn your whole screen on.
 This is especially useful if you get lots of notifications that aren’t worth following up on immediately.

-You don’t Need to be Connected 24/7
+9. You don’t need to be connected 24/7

-You don’t have to be connected to internet 24/7, that will increase your data usage and also drains battery.
-So use internet when you needed, like turnoff it during your sleep hours and office hours.
+You don’t have to be connected to the internet 24/7, which will increase your data usage and also drains the battery.
+So use the internet when you needed, like turnoff it during your sleep hours and office hours.